benklop/picocalc-luckfox-lyra/base/buildroot/package/README.md

 ## Usage

-This package set is applied by default when using the build system.
-It can be excluded using the `--no-base-packages` option if you want to build with only custom package sets.
+This overlay is applied by default when using the build system.
+It can be excluded using the `--no-base-packages` option if you want to build with only custom overlays.

 ## Structure